-Student Activities: Special activities (i.e.Trips, Holiday Celebrations, Picnics etc.) are frequently on campus.
+Student Activities: Special activities (i.e.Trips, Holiday Celebrations, Picnics etc.) happen frequently on campus.
 Most events are free and open to all Manor College students.

 New Student Orientation: Manor College offers two different New Student Orientations each year: one one-day session in January, and one one-day session in August.
-Our Orientations are designed to acquaint new students with the various personnel, places, and policies of Manor College and it is highly encouraged for all new students.
+Our Orientations are designed to acquaint new students with the various personnel, places, and policies of Manor College and attendance is highly encouraged for all new students.

-Student Organizations: Manor College offers a variety of student-run organizations for students to get involved in.
+Student Clubs: Manor College offers a variety of student-run organizations for students to get involved in.
 A wide variety of interests are represented, such as Academic, Artistic, Cultural & Global Awareness, and Service.
-Students should visit the Student Engagement Office to get involved!
+Students should visit the Office of Student Engagement to get involved!

 L.E.A.D.
-Program: The Student Engagement Office oversees a leadership development certificate program for Manor College Students.
+Program: The Office of Student Engagement oversees a leadership development certificate program for Manor College Students.
 The acronym L.E.A.D. stands for "Leaders Evolving and Developing".
 Through workshops and presentations, the L.E.A.D.
 Program is designed to assist emerging student leaders enhance their leadership skills.
 The goal of the program is for students to feel empowered to lead within their personal and professional communities.
-To earn a certification from the L.E.A.D.
-Program, Manor College Students will need to attend six sponsored L.E.A.D. workshops or presentations.